microsoft/graphitation/packages/supermassive/README.md

 ### Phase 1

 In this initial phase, we will achieve the goal of tree-shaking the schema definitions.
 We do this by inlining required metadata into the documents that describe the operations, after which they can be executed with the need of the entire schema.
+This means overall bundle size will be decreased when only a subset of the schema is actually used, which pays off significantly when a host application introduces its first component(s) leveraging GraphQL.

 Consider a GraphQL operation like the following: